semla-ai/site/content/en/_index.md

 hero:
   enable: true
   title: Elevate with Data
-  text: "we strive to elevate your business through the power of data.
+  text: "We strive to elevate your business through the power of data.
 Join us on a journey to transform your organization and stay ahead of the curve."
   button: "Reserve a Meeting"
   button_link: "/link/"
   image: "/img/hero.png"